DendrouLab/TAURUS_paper/README.md

 # TAURUS_paper
-Code for the TAURUS study
+Code for the TAURUS study (Nature Immunology in press)

 Contents:
 i) deriving the inflammatory score